20H

 An official Diploma from the Center for Trauma and Embodiment is provided upon completion.

-For each training , I am offering two 50% scholarships to increase accessibility.
+For the January training, I am offering one 50% (normal fare) scholarshipsto increase accessibility.
 Priority will be given to applicants who:

-• Have financial barriers that would prevent them from attending otherwise
+Have financial barriers that would prevent them from attending otherwise, and work with underrepresented communities.

 If you wish to apply, please send a brief email (max.
 500 words) to anna@reclaimembodiment.org, sharing your interest, current work, and how this training would support your ability to serve your community.